 Contemporary Icons of Threatened and Endangered Species

-Applying the traditional processes of icon painting to contemporary environmental concerns, Endangered Species aims to elevate non-human species to their rightful and equal place in the community of being.
+Applying the traditional processes of icon painting to contemporary environmental concerns, my series Contemporary Icons of Threatened and Endangered Species aims to elevate non-human species to their rightful and equal place in the community of being.

-Most of the fauna and flora depicted are threatened or critically endangered.
-The extinction rate is currently hundreds, perhaps thousands of times higher than the natural rate, causing what is considered to be the sixth mass extinction.
+Most of the species depicted are threatened or critically endangered.
+The extinction rate is up to 10,000 times higher than the natural rate, causing what is considered to be the sixth mass extinction.
 Based on these statistics, biologist E.O.
 Wilson estimates that if current trends continue, half of Earth's animal and plant species will be extinct by the end of this century.

 It is clear that the Western mind is divorced from Nature, the primary condition that has led to the current ecological catastrophe.
 I feel that the only way back - indeed our own survival - depends on nothing less than a re-enchantment with the Earth as a living reality.
 It is for this reason that I have chosen to depict non-human species in a traditionally religious form: the icon.